You can find cool & fun things to do in Tbilisi at every corner. The city is lively, energetic and vibrant.

 Let’s get back to the beginning of my stay in Tbilisi.

-Slavek was in Tbilisi for second time.
+It was Slavek second time in Tbilisi.
 The first time he had spent two months in the city and now he was there for one month.
 He knew a lot of places and actually, he showed me most of the city.

 Thank you Slavek for being my guide!

-Because Tbilisi is now one of my favourite cities, I would definitely love to rent an apartment there for a while one day.
+Because Tbilisi is now one of my favorite cities, I would definitely love to rent an apartment there for a while one day.
+Actually, another friend and travel blogger at kashkaval tourist did that just a while ago.

 I’m sure that there are many other cool & fun things to do in Tbilisi and I can’t wait to discover them next time when I visit the city!